leonardo-ra/PI/Setup/README.md

 Your setup on the terminal side of things should be good to go.

-**Step 4:** Connect the Ethernet cable tou your machine's Ethernet port - it shoud also work by using an Ethernet/USB adaptor.
+**Step 4:** Connect the Ethernet cable to your machine's Ethernet port - it should also work by using an Ethernet/USB adaptor.

-**Step 5:**.
-In your network settings, make sure the Ethernet connection is setup with a ***static*** IPV4 IP address:
+**Step 5:** In your network settings, make sure the Ethernet connection is set up with a ***static*** IPV4 IP address:

 **Por imagem**

-The IP adress should be on the same network as the Robot i.e:
+The IP address should be on the same network as the Robot i.e:
  - If you set your Robot's IP address with: 192.1.1.1 ; submask: 255.255.255.0 ; Gateway: 192.1.1.1

- - Your machine's ethernet connection should be something like: 192.1.1.**2** ; submask: 255.255.255.0 ; Gateway: 192.1.1.**2**
+ - Your machine's Ethernet connection should be something like: 192.1.1.**2** ; submask: 255.255.255.0 ; Gateway: 192.1.1.**2**

-***The Robot's IP address setup will be answered further bellow.***
+***The Robot's IP address setup will be answered further below.***

 **Step 6:** Connect the camera to your USB port.